YiningJenny/FinalYearProject/blog.md

 I tried a Unity [Speech Recognition Package](https://github.com/huggingface/blog/blob/main/unity-api.md).
 But to use this package, the minimal Unity version should be 2020.3, I'm on 2019.3.
 So I can't use this either.

 ![image](https://github.com/YiningJenny/FinalYearProject/assets/119497753/9296bb43-d285-4b95-adea-f12cb21393a3)

+### Third trial

+I found another [How to Add Voice Recognition to Your Game - Unity Tutorial](https://youtu.be/29vyEOgsW8s?si=k5xTsibSpG65xe7L) on YouTube.